RedHatNordicsSA/ansible-roadshow/labs/lab-2/README.md

 Try changing the ping message to 'crash'.
 What happens?
 HINT:
 1. Look in the [source code for the ping module](https://github.com/ansible/ansible-modules-core/blob/devel/system/ping.py)
 2. Do appropriate change in ping.yml and run the playbook again.
+:boom: Warning, it may look messy, but don't worry, that's expected.

 ```
 End of lab